 With a Single Step: Stories in the Making of America – Museum of Chinese in America (MOCA)

-This digital tour offers visitors a look at MOCA’s permanent exhibit With a Single Step: Stories in the Making of America.
-Viewers can digitally walk through the space while listening to narration in English, Mandarin, or Cantonese.
+This is a young museum whose resources are directed towards building an archive and engaging in community outreach but they haven’t forgotten the power of an internet presence.
+Using digital programming, visitors can do a virtual walk through MOCA’s permanent exhibit With a Single Step: Stories in the Making of America.
+A separate area on the page offers narration in English, Mandarin or Cantonese.
 There is also a YouTube video option, presented by Urbanist Live and the Associate Curator of MOCA, Andrew Rebatta.

 In the Galleries – Museum of Modern Art (MoMA)

 At MoMA, there isn’t any specific video presentation of the permanent or temporary exhibit spaces.
 Instead, visitors are left to explore the museum very much in the way they would in person, moving from room to room as works catch their eye.
 Special exhibits are at the top of the page, then the permanent collection is broken down by time periods and then by topics.
-There’s also a separate area for audio, narrated by collection curators, if you don’t want to go through the gallery pages.
-It’s an interesting approach and far more laid back than you would expect from a world-class institution.
+There’s also a separate area for audio, narrated by collection curators, artists, and others if you don’t want to go through the gallery pages.
+MoMA also offers free, short online lessons through the Coursera platform , which are a great way to pass the time.

 Grand by Design: A Centennial Celebration of Grand Central Terminal – New York Transit Museum